Witnessing superpositions of causal orders before the process is completed

-The coherent superposition of two opposite causal orders is referred to the indefinite causal order in the literature~\cite{2009_ICO_QSwitch, 2012_ICO_NatCommun, 2013_ICO_QSwitch, 2015_CausalNonSep, 2017_ICO_Exp, 2018_PRL_EnhancedCommun}.
-Such superpositions can be generated by a quantum supermap called quantum SWITCH~\cite{2009_ICO_QSwitch, 2013_ICO_QSwitch}, which requires the presence of an ancillary two-level quantum system that acts as a control qubit.
+The coherent superposition of two opposite causal orders can be generated by a quantum supermap called quantum SWITCH~\cite{2009_ICO_QSwitch, 2013_ICO_QSwitch}, which requires the presence of an ancillary two-level quantum system that acts as a control qubit.
 When the initial state of control qubit is changed from \(|0\rangle_c\) to \(|1\rangle_c\), the system of interest experiences two subsequent physical processes in a reversed order.
 Therefore, if the control qubit is prepared in a superposition state \((|0\rangle_c + |1\rangle_c)/\sqrt{2}\), then a coherent superposition of the opposite causal orders can be created.

-An optical implementation of quantum SWITCH was recently reported in Ref.~\cite{2015_SWITCH_Exp}.
-In this context, the photonic setups we proposed above can be extended to include quantum SWITCH.

-At first glance, there seems to be no difference between quantum SWITCH and generalized pre- and post-selected systems proposed by Aharonov and coworkers~\cite{TSVF_1991, TSVF_2008}.
-However, the latter fails in the generation of coherent superposition of two two-states.